-- 22.14.1 A member of staff may appeal against a disciplinary warning by writing to the HR Director (if at Level 5-8) or to their HR Manager (if at Level 1-4) within 5 Working Days of receiving notification of the outcome of the hearing, stating their grounds of appeal. - 22.14.2 Appeals will be heard without unreasonable delay.
-An HR Manager or nominee will normally be present in the capacity of advisor and facilitator.

-- 22.14.3 For staff Levels 5-8, a Senior Manager will normally hear the appeal.
+- 22.14.1 A member of staff may appeal a disciplinary warning by writing to the Director of People and Culture (if at Level 5-8) or to their Senior Business Partner People and Culture (if at Level 1-4) within 5 working days on receiving notification of the outcome of the hearing, stating their grounds of appeal. - 22.14.2 Appeals will be heard without unreasonable delay.
+A Senior Business Partner People and Culture or nominee will normally be present in the capacity of advisor and facilitator. - 22.14.3 For staff Levels 5-8, a Senior Manager will normally hear the appeal.
 For staff Levels 1-4 the appeal will normally be heard by a manager at a higher Level than the member of staff's Line Manager. - 22.14.4 The manager hearing the appeal will not have been involved with the case previously. - 22.14.5 The appeal hearing will usually be a review of the original decision rather than a re-hearing. - 22.14.6 The decision, which will be notified in writing to the member of staff as soon as reasonably practicable following the appeal hearing, will be final.